michaeldickens/ithkuil-mode/README.md

 This repo is still in its early stages, so it doesn't have many features and it's probably buggy.

+README is out of date.
+This page does not describe all features of ithkuil-mode, and describes some features incorrectly.

 ## Requirements

 `ithkuil-mode` requires [Helm](https://emacs-helm.github.io/helm/).